-In order to complete the 32-team bracket in each class, "At Large" berths are filled according to a selection procedure outlined in the 2019 Football Playoff Series Terms and Conditions.
+To complete the 32-team bracket in each class, "At Large" berths are filled according to a selection procedure outlined in the 2022 Football Playoff Series Terms and Conditions.
 Teams earn these "At Large" berths just like conference champions earn their regularly-provided berths - on the playing field.
-The point system and selection procedure requires a won-lost record (through the final week of the season) of all schools.
+The point system and selection procedures require a win-loss record (through the final week of the season) of all schools.